1. Welcome

 You can:

-• compare plan levels per module
+• compare plan levels per app

 • switch monthly/yearly view